You May Be On The Brink Of Getting Fired If You Make These 10 Honest Mistakes At Work

 fizkes | Shutterstock

-Don't ever make a promise you can't keep, especially when it comes to your job.
-One study found that employees who break promises cause the other party to become mentally drained.
-This then causes the other party in question to lash out at other co-workers, creating a hostile work environment in the process.
+According to a study published in Applied Psychology, employees who break promises cause the other party to become mentally drained.
+This then causes them to lash out at their co-workers, creating a hostile work environment in the process.